khankabi/boogyBlog/README.md

 - appwrite/ auth.js
 - and create further authentication services in this file
 - signup, signin, logout, getCurrentUser Like that so all of your services comes under one hood.

+step 6 : setup appwrite configuration with storage and bucket
+- config.js
+- same as authentication step setup with class structure.